Judy Sheindlin

-Sheindlin is also known for her offscreen television work, producing and creating reality legal shows featuring judges whom she has cast in arbitrating roles.
-These shows include Hot Bench (second-highest-rated of all court shows, behind only Judge Judy reruns), the upcoming Tribunal (to feature Bailiff Byrd) and another planned program.

-Early life
+Early life and education

-Sheindlin was born Judith Susan Blum in Brooklyn to German-Jewish and Russian-Jewish parents.
-She describes her dentist father Murray as "the greatest thing since sliced bread."
-Sheindlin describes her mother Ethel, an office manager, as "a meat and potatoes kind of gal."
+Sheindlin was born Judith Susan Blum in Brooklyn, New York to parents of German Jewish and Russian Jewish descent.
+She describes her dentist father, Murray (1917–1989), as "the greatest thing since sliced bread".
+Sheindlin describes her mother Ethel (1921–1980), an office manager, as "a meat and potatoes kind of gal".

-Sheindlin graduated from James Madison High School in Brooklyn and American University in Washington, D.C., receiving a Bachelor of Arts degree in government.
+Sheindlin graduated from James Madison High School in Brooklyn in 1961 and American University in Washington, D.C., receiving a Bachelor of Arts degree in government in 1963.
 She next attended New York Law School, earning her Juris Doctor degree in 1965.

 Legal career

 Sheindlin passed the New York state bar examination in 1965 and was hired as a corporate lawyer for a cosmetics firm.
 Within two years, she became dissatisfied with her job and left to raise her children Jamie and Adam.
 In 1972, she became a prosecutor in the New York family-court system after hearing about the job from a friend.
-In her role as a lawyer, Sheindlin prosecuted cases involving child abuse, domestic violence and juvenile offenders.

 By 1982, Sheindlin's attitude inspired New York mayor Ed Koch to appoint her as a criminal-court judge.
 Four years later, she was promoted to supervising judge in the family court's Manhattan division.
-She earned a reputation as a tough judge (although she has disagreed with the labels "tough" and "harsh").
+She earned a reputation as a tough New York City judge (although she has disagreed with the labels "tough" and "harsh").